mongodb-university/Bluehawk/docs/docs/guides/code-snippets.md

 This example is from the [ManageEmailPasswordUsers.swift](https://github.com/mongodb/docs-realm/blob/master/examples/ios/Examples/ManageEmailPasswordUsers.swift) file in the Realm Docs iOS Unit Test suite.

-This uses the code block start and end tags, but it also uses `// :hide-start:` and `// :hide-end:` to hide elements of the code example.
+This uses the snippet start and end tags, but it also uses `// :hide-start:` and `// :hide-end:` to hide elements of the code example.
 Here, we're hiding a test assertion in the `catch` block that the documentation viewer doesn't need to see.
 You might also use it to hide test setup or teardown code